 B I O

-Zee van Gils is a Dutch artist who unearthed her devotion for resin when she worked alongside the pioneers of surfboard shaping in a small fishing village in Lombok, Indonesia.
+Zee van Gils is a 30-year old Dutch artist who unearthed her devotion for resin when she worked alongside the first surfboard shapers of a small fishing village in Lombok, Indonesia.

-Zee left home at 23 years old to reconnect with her creative side, which led her from The Netherlands to Australia and Indonesia, where she fell in love with surfing and her soulmate.
+After studying, travelling and working, Zee left her home in The Netherlands at 23 years old to reconnect with her creative side, which led her from Australia to Indonesia, where she fell in love with surfing and found her soulmate.
 She called Lombok 'home' for the three following years, living in raw and real circumstances, stripped back from the western world's luxuries such as clean running water and internet.

-Now as a full-time artist residing in Cornwall, UK, Zee continues to tell a story of defiance; to go against the grain to discover her own fluid movement, influenced by her natural surroundings.
+Now as a full-time artist residing in Cornwall, Zee continues to tell a story of defiance.
+Going against the grain to discover her own fluid movement, influenced by her natural surroundings.